SatNOGs Ground Station

 Initial observations targeting NOAA weather satellites demonstrate functional RF reception despite omnidirectional antenna limitations and urban interference environment.
 Waterfall spectrograms show detectable satellite carrier presence during overhead passes, though signal-to-noise ratio remains marginal for reliable demodulation without directional tracking.
 The system successfully validates the SatNOGs client integration and RF chain functionality as a baseline for future directional antenna upgrades.

 Expected omnidirectional performance manifests as anticipated - elevation-dependent signal strength with notable atmospheric attenuation at low angles.
 The 5th floor mounting position provides clear sky visibility but urban RF noise floor degrades SNR compared to rural installations.
-Future rotator integration with directional Yagi arrays will address these limitations through increased antenna gain and nulling of terrestrial interference sources.

 System Evolution